 Challenging damaging attitudes

-120,000 abuse information cards help survivors reach local services
+73,000 resources that help survivors reach local services were distributed

-100 men experiencing domestic abuse receive emotional support
+274 men experiencing domestic abuse received emotional support

 There are 5 core values that drive all Equation’s work.